rhosocial/yii2-user/docs/guide/README.md

 And a SimpleProfile model, added `email` and `phone` attributes compared with Profile model.

-We also provide a UserSearch model for searching user.
+We also provide a `UserSearch` model for searching user, a `LoginLog` model to record log-in actions, a `Username` model to customize the identifier for user.

 ## Getting Started